brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 In both models, `ox = oj` will copy construct the right-hand-side's reference onto the disengaged left-hand-side, ending up with `ox.value_` being a reference to `j`.

+But what about `oi = oj`?
+The copy assignment when the left-hand-side is already engaged?

 In the destroy + copy construct implementation, the result of this assignment is that we first destroy the left-hand-side's value (reference) and then copy construct the right hand side's value (reference) onto it.
 The result of this is that `oi.value_` is now the same reference as `oj.value_` (i.e. `j`) and `i` and `j` remain unchanged.
 This is usually referred to as _rebinding_ the reference.

 In the copy-assign implementation, the result of this operation is syntactically invoking `=`.
 We do `oi.value_ = oj.value_`.
 This _assigns through_ the left-hand reference, the result of which is that `oi.value_` is still a reference to `i` but now `i` has the value `2`.